helendaisy/milestone-band-project/README.md

 history, a selection of their biggest hits and a music video and images of the band to introduce people to the band and entice them to engage on social media, buy or stream their music and videos and come along to their gigs.
 Essentially to convert people to become fans of the band.

-The target audience for this site is anyone aged 10 to 100 who isn't currently a fan of the Foo Fighters
+The target audience for this site is anyone aged 10 to 100 who isn't currently a fan of or aware of the Foo Fighters.

+The information is split into simple bitesize areas rather than overloadng with details and content to highlight the key areas of the band so that users can decide quickly if they want to explore more.

 ### User Goals